mahsankhaan/cloud-pak-for-applications/README.md

-# Traditional core monolithic banking application implemented in Node.js to mordernize microservices architecture using IBM Cloud Pak for Applications
+# Modernizing a traditional monolithic Node.js-based core banking application into microservices architecture using IBM Cloud Pak for Applications

-In this tutorial, we will learn and see the complete life cycle of core monolithic banking application implemented in node.js to modernize microservices architecture using IBM Cloud Pak for Applications.
+In this tutorial, we will look at the how and lifecycle of modernizing and transforming a monolithic core banking application implemented in Node.js into microservices architecture using IBM Cloud Pak for Applications.

 ## IBM Cloud Pak for Applications: